Joel Bolomboy

-Joel Bolomboy (Джоэл Боломбой) (born January 28, 1994) is a Ukrainian-born Russian professional basketball player for Crvena zvezda of the Serbian KLS, the ABA League and the EuroLeague.
+Joel Bolomboy (Джоэл Боломбой) (born January 28, 1994) is a Russian professional basketball player for ASVEL of the LNB Élite and the EuroLeague.
 He played college basketball for the Weber State Wildcats, where he was named Big Sky Conference Player of the Year in 2016.
-He was born in Ukraine but received Russian citizenship in 2018.
+Bolomboy was born in Ukraine but received Russian citizenship in 2018.

 Early life and college career

 Bolomboy was born in Donetsk, Ukraine to a Congolese father and a Russian mother.
 The family moved to Fort Worth, Texas when Bolomboy was less than three years old.
 While in college, he told the Standard-Examiner that he did not "remember anything" about Ukraine and felt like he had "never been there."

 He went to high school at Keller Central High School in Fort Worth, and chose Weber State for college despite interest from larger schools such as Clemson, Auburn and Florida State.
 During his college career, Bolomboy became the all-time leading rebounder in Weber State and Big Sky Conference history.

 While always a strong rebounder, Bolomboy increased his scoring average in the 2015–16 season, averaging 17.9 points per game to go along with 12.8 rebounds per game.
 Following the season, Bolomboy was named first-team All-Big Sky Conference, as well as the league's Player of the Year and Defensive Player of the Year.